chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/menus/NavPrimary/README.md

 - `Enabled` — If enabled, use URL as the `href`.
 If not, use `#`.
 - `Breadcrumb` — If in breadcrumb, give node an `.active` class.
 - `Children` — How we get dropdown menus.
+- `Last` — Used once to change dropdown menu alignment.

 #### Properties not being used